How the Muslim Communities of Europe Reacted to the 'Charlie Hebdo' Massacre

 BENELUX

-Imam Yassin Elforkani says that criticizing terrorist acts is the duty of any Muslim.
+Imam Yassin Elforkani says that criticising terrorist acts is the duty of any Muslim.

 “Muslims are just as responsible for a solution to the problem as everyone else.
 Everyone is denouncing these attacks, and therefore we are too.
 It is the duty of a Muslim to denounce any form of violence.”

-Yassin Elforkani is the spokesperson for CMO (Contact Body for Muslims and Government), a Muslim lobbying group whose opinion is often sought by the media and the government in public debates.
+Yassin Elforkani is the spokesperson for CMO (Contact Body for Muslims and Government), a Muslim lobby group that is often invited by the media and the government to offer opinions and join the debate.
 But not all Muslims feel represented by CMO.
-“Muslims who sympathize with the terrorists have threatened me and called me a traitor and a deserter.”
+“Muslims that sympathise with the terrorists have threatened me and called me a traitor and a deserter.”

 But Elforkani is undeterred by the threats.
 “We have to be firm against people who want to curb our freedom by violence.
 We can’t let fear guide us.”